LordDashMe/nodejs-image-squeezer/README.md

   - To check the FFMPEG latest build or release please refer to this link: [FFMPEG Main Download Link](https://ffmpeg.org/download.html)

+- Other Features:

   - ImageMagick:

-  - To be able to use the "ProressiveJPEG" class this require the ImageMagick package.
+    - To use the "ProressiveJPEG" class this require the ImageMagick package.
 To get the latest version [ImageMagick Download Link](https://imagemagick.org/script/download.php)

 ## Install